 16-18 and don't have a place in learning?

 If you are aged 16-18 and do not have a place in learning you should register with the EET support service.
-They can help you think about your future and find an option which suits you – no matter what support you need.
-There is a place in learning for everyone, no matter what their needs are - guaranteed.
+They help you think about your future and find learning which is right for you – no matter what support you need.
+There is a place for everyone - guaranteed.

-Crucial: All young people, including those additional needs, should be in education, learning or training until they are 18.
-This is to make sure that you get all the free education you are entitled to, and make sure you have the best skills for your adult life.
+Crucial: All young people should be in education, learning or training until they are 18.
+This is especially important for young people with special educational needs.
+Make sure that you get all the free education you are entitled to, and that you have the best skills for your adult life.